Aled Jones: Radio

 Jones is a presenter on Classic FM.
-In 2006 he joined the BBC, taking over from Don Maclean on Good Morning Sunday on BBC Radio 2.
+In 2006, he joined the BBC, taking over from Don Maclean on Good Morning Sunday on BBC Radio 2.
 He was also a presenter of Friday Night is Music Night, and has also been a regular stand-in presenter for Sarah Kennedy and Ken Bruce on Radio 2, until he left Radio 2 in 2012.
 Jones also presents programmes for BBC Radio 3, such as Choir of the Year and Young Chorister of the Year and The Choir until he left Radio 3 in 2013.
-On 4 February 2013 it was announced that Jones had returned to Classic FM to present a new show from 9:00–12:00 on Sundays, starting on 3 March of the same year.
+On 4 February 2013, it was announced that Jones had returned to Classic FM to present a new show from 9:00–12:00 on Sundays, starting on 3 March of the same year.
 From March 2016, his breakfast show was moved down to two hours, to 7:00–10:00 (but staying on Sundays).
 His show reaches over a million listeners, which is a record number for weekend breakfast listenership, alongside the Saturday show at the same slot with Alan Titchmarsh.

 Television

-As a teenager Jones presented Chatterbox, a children's chat show made by HTV for ITV, in 1988.
+As a teenager, Jones presented Chatterbox, a children's chat show made by HTV for ITV, in 1988.

-He was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at the Royal Albert Hall in London.

-Jones's appearance as a contestant on Strictly Come Dancing in 2004 brought him to the attention of a wider audience, leading to further tours and albums.
+Jones' appearance as a contestant on Strictly Come Dancing in 2004 brought him to the attention of a wider audience, leading to further tours and albums.
 It also led to increasing demands on him as a broadcaster.